-A state of ketosis is defined as a condition in which the glycogen reserves of liver start to run low, forcing the liver to ramp up the ketone production and make up for the energy deficiency.
+A state of ketosis is defined as a condition in which the glycogen reserves of the liver start to run low which forces the liver to ramp up the ketone production to make up for the energy deficiency.

 During the early stages of ketosis, the keto strip test is usually negative.
-But remember that it does not necessarily mean that your liver is not producing any ketones.
+This does not necessarily mean that your liver is not producing any ketones.

 Additionally, every ketone testing strip is meant for only one type of ketone:

-On average, getting into ketosis requires 2 to 7 days depending on your level of activity and dietary habits.
+On average, getting into ketosis requires two to seven days depending on your level of activity and dietary habits.

 Why is it difficult to get back into ketosis?